Aiqxfoundation/AIQX-LABS/replit.md

 # AIQX Labs - Multi-Chain Token Creation Platform

 ## Overview
 AIQX Labs is a professional Web3 token creation platform designed for creating, deploying, and managing custom ERC20 and SPL tokens across multiple blockchains.
-The platform aims to provide a modern, intuitive user interface with dedicated blockchain-specific branding, enabling users to easily launch tokens on chains like Ethereum, BSC, Polygon, Arbitrum, Base, and Solana.
+The platform provides a modern, intuitive user interface with dedicated blockchain-specific branding, enabling users to easily launch tokens on chains like Ethereum, BSC, Polygon, Arbitrum, Base, and Solana.
+The platform now includes a comprehensive Solana Tools page with advanced token management features including multisender, authority transfers, minting, burning, and freeze/unfreeze capabilities.
 The business vision is to become a leading, secure, and user-friendly platform in the Web3 token creation market.

 ## User Preferences
 - Default theme: Dark mode